|Position:||Director of Player Development|

-Tom Abatemarco enters his fourth year with the University of Colorado basketball staff and second year as the Director of Player Development.
+Tom Abatemarco enters his third year with the University of Colorado basketball staff and second year as the Director of Player Development.

 This is the second stint for Abatemarco at CU having held the assistant coach position from 1990-93 under then-head coach Joe Harrington.